codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work for a soft drink can crusher.
-It was soda pressing.
+I once lost a banana at court but then I appealed.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+How many cores does the Intel i7-6950X have?
- 1. Application
+ 1. 8
- 2. Present
+ 2. 10
- 3. Network
+ 3. 12
- 4. Session
+ 4. 4

 <details>
   <summary>Answer</summary>
-  Application
+  10
 </details>